Felix-Paetsch/P-C-effect-demo/notes.md

 -   Effect.fn
 -   Config
 -   User Layers (Env might be a layer...)
--   FIx communication channels
--   handle removes for MPOs
-    wiggled exponential decay remove requests
+-   handle removes for MPOs better wiggled exponential decay remove requests remove locally
-    remove locally
--   Message Partnes and so on should have an Env => in general get rid of many env conditions (?)
--   Create object cleanup => Clean Signal implementation
+-   Create object ~ cleanup => Clean Signal implementation

 How do other places use effect?